ujen5173/Ridezio/README.md

 - **Seamless Booking Experience**: Enjoy a smooth and intuitive booking flow from start to finish.
 - **Payments**: Integrated e-sewa and khalti payment method.
 - **Ratings & Reviews**: Share feedback and read others’ experiences to make informed decisions.
+- **Affiliate Program**: Invite friends or vendors and win free rental for a day by utilizing the points earned.

 ## 🛠️ Tech Stack